 At each school, the VIP is joined by one of our trained Health Educators who rounds out the presentation using an age-appropriate, science-based curriculum from ThinkFirst National Injury Prevention Foundation.

-Since its creation in 2005, our ThinkFirst Navajo program has taught more than 40,000 young Native people about injury prevention across the Navajo Nation in the states of Arizona, New Mexico and Utah.
+Since its creation in 2005, our ThinkFirst Navajo program has taught almost 50,000 young Native people about injury prevention across the Navajo Nation in the states of Arizona, New Mexico and Utah.

 ThinkFirst Navajo Named Chapter of the Year in 2015